Builders Website Design

 Show off your knowledge, experience and useful information from the industry, maybe articles about green energy or renewables, council guidelines or trends.
 Try Guest Blogging or answering questions in forums !

 8. Social integration

 Tie in all Blogging, Social Media and Advertising to your website content and draw people to the site – they might just connect with you by asking a question.
 It also helps you monitor all your web output, so you have more control over what gets seen.
 You can to some point dictate what people see when they search your name.

-Bear in mind a website, like a car, has to be maintained and updated.
+Bear in mind a website, like a car or a house, has to be maintained and updated.
 It needs constant attention, security updates & patches, cleaning, plugins, software updates, apps updates and useful add-ons – but most of all useful helpful content or advice to engage with visitors, to help promote your practice.

 For a spend in Year 1 for the design, branding, photography, CMS website, advertising, digital marketing etc and then do a new budget for year 2 for building on that platform, adding projects.
 The higher the spend the higher and faster the return – GUARANTEED (if done well)!